danielrjorge/BlackJack_Project/README.txt

 How to play?
 Run the blACk_jACk_Game.jar (on terminal go to directory and run "java -jar blACk_jACk_Game.jar") Connect to server with Net Cat (nc <IP> <port>) -> port 42069;
+On Windows systems, you will need to install Net Cat manually (Nmap installation recommended).

 RULES OF THE GAME: